danhlephuoc/cqels/README.md

 The performance of this engine is not representative for latest version of CQELS engine.
 I have better results in the paper[2], however, I am not able to release the source code of this version of engine.
 Aiming to have open source Polygot CQELS engines (preferably Apache 2.0),

-I started the project at https://github.com/cqels, hopefull, the prelease of C++ and Java version will be comming out in few months.
+I started the general repository at https://github.com/cqels, which provide access to all projects relevant CQELS, including the new CQELS implementation at  https://github.com/cqels/cqels4j

 I'm looking for collbobrators to help out, please contact me at danh@danhlephuoc.info.